petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 A Matlab struct `behaviorName` stored in a .mat file: `sessionName.behaviorName.behavior.mat` with the following fields:
 * `timestamps`:  array of timestamps that match the data subfields (in seconds).
 * `sr`: sampling rate (Hz).
-* SpatialSeries: many options as defined below.
-Each with optional subfields:
+* SpatialSeries: several options as defined below, each with optional subfields:
-  * `units`: defines the units of the data (default?).
+  * `units`: defines the units of the data.
   * `resolution`: The smallest meaningful difference (in specified unit) between values in data.
   * `referenceFrame`: description defining what the zero-position is.
   * `coordinateSystem`: position: cartesian[default] or polar. orientation: euler or quaternion[default].
-* `position`: spatial position defined by: x, x/y or x/y/z axis.
+* `position`: spatial position defined by: x, x/y or x/y/z axis default units: meters).
-* `speed`: a 1D representation of the animals behavior.
+* `speed`: a 1D representation of the running speed (cm/s).
 * `orientation`: .x, .y, .z, and .w (default units: radians)
 * `pupil`: pupil-tracking data: .x, .y, .diameter.
 * `linearized`: a projection of spatial parameters into a 1 dimensional representation: